Fed Cup captain Kathy Rinaldi recruiting top players, and fans, for big match in Everett

 “It’s a big match, and it’s a tough match,” Rinaldi said.
 “It’s going to be great tennis.”

 Tickets can be purchased at usta.com/fedcup.
-Two-day ticket packages range from $50 to $250 and single-day prices range from $30 to $135 per day.
+Two-day ticket packages range from $50 to $250 and single-day prices range from $30 to $135.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.